-Sleeping on the couch can have some benefits.
-If you're after a quick nap, the inherent discomfort means you're unlikely to doze for too long, and couches are a little more versatile than your average bed—after all, unless you have a good adjustable bed foundation, it's tough to read in bed without putting your neck in an uncomfortable position.
+Sure, falling asleep on the couch has a couple advantages: if you're after a quick nap, the inherent discomfort means you're unlikely to doze for too long, and couches can be a little more versatile than your average bed—after all, it's usually tougher to read in bed without putting your neck in an uncomfortable position.

 But there are several reasons not to make a habit of dozing off on your favorite sectional...

-While it might be a little easier on the neck to read on the couch, it's certainly not easier on the neck if you want to sleep there.
+While it might be a little easier on the neck to read on the couch, it's certainly not easier on the neck if you want to sleep there for an extended period of time.
 When staying on the couch seems just a bit too tempting, consider the following:

-- Mattresses are about providing your body with restorative support and healthy, neutral alignment from your head to your toes, while couches are about short-term comfort.
+- Your mattress helps to provide your body with restorative support and healthy, neutral alignment from your head to your toes, while couches really only provide short-term comfort and are not meant for full-body support.

-- Sleeping on too-soft couch can throw your spine out of alignment.
-And given you're likely already doing a good job of that with your daily habits of sitting, slouching, and stiffness, youreally don't want to add extra hours of spinal strife with a couch sleeping habit.
+- Sleeping on a too-soft couch can throw your spine out of alignment.
+And given the everyday toll our backs already take from our lifting, bending, and sitting in office chairs, you really don't want to add extra hours of spinal strife with a couch sleeping habit.

 Did you scrub the couch after having buddies over?
 Do you have a pet that spends a lot of time there?
 And if you lie on your couch regularly, are you putting your face where your feet have rested?